sebmate/LittleJimmy/README.md

 ## Parts Lists

-A lists for the German electronics distributor Reichelt can be accessed directly via this link: [https://www.reichelt.de/my/2052760](https://www.reichelt.de/my/2052760).
+A list for the German electronics distributor Reichelt can be accessed directly via this link: [https://www.reichelt.de/my/2052760](https://www.reichelt.de/my/2052760).
 This list may contain alternative parts that are not essential.
 The list should therefore not be ordered blindly.
 Please note that I am not affiliated with Reichelt and am only providing this list for your convenience.
 The parts may be available from other vendors at a lower price.